Recent Legal News-Tennessee Supreme Court Adopts Limited Good Faith Exception to Illegal Searches

 The Court stressed that it was not ruling that a good faith exception exists if the search violated either the United States or the Tennessee constitution.
 The United States Supreme Court allowed such a good faith exception to an unconstitutional search several years ago in the United States v.
 Leon, 468 U.S. 897 (1984).

-Doug Trant, a partner in our firm, represented Mr. Davidson at trial along with co-counsel David Eldridge.
+A partner in our firm, represented Mr. Davidson at trial along with co-counsel David Eldridge.
 Mr. Davidson received the death penalty and is currently on death row in Tennessee.
-Mr. Trant and Mr. Eldridge were appointed by the court to represent Mr. Davidson, as our constitution assures to individuals charged with a crime.
+Mr. Eldridge were appointed by the court to represent Mr. Davidson, as our constitution assures to individuals charged with a crime.

 Counsel are required to raise any issue whether constitutional, procedural, or factual that exists under the evidence.
 That is precisely what happened in this particular case and with its search issue.
 Counsel for the defendant did not create the error committed by the police, but were required to raise the error in court and to litigate it fully.
 Mr. Davidson will be able to continue to try to raise any errors as he pursues his post conviction options in both the Tennessee State Courts and the United States District Courts for either the Eastern or Middle Tennessee Districts.
 Ultimately, the Supreme Court of the United States will have the final word on all of these issues.